UCL/MPHY0026/doc/registration/manual_registration.rst

 Pros:

 * Easy to implement for rigid/scaling
 * Robust (no algorithm to fail)
 * Easy to validate, and get approved

 Cons:

 * Hard to implement for non-rigid cases
 * Normally inaccurate
 * Time consuming
 * Highly user dependent
 * How to interact with the device? who? is the user sterile?
 * Hard to re-register, due to time and user variability for instance

+Accuracy:

+* Depends on anatomy and user interface, and user
+* e.g. 10-20mm is not uncommon